An excellent portable unit by a top brand in kitchen products.

 Avoid using cookware with warped bottoms on induction burners.
 Pots and pans must be in full contact with burners for proper performance.

 Don’t keep magnetically charged items, like credit cards, near your induction burners, or they may affect your cooking results.

 To prevent damage to the cooktop surface, don’t rest items on your induction burners when they’re not in use.

 A. Induction burners are actually one of the safer freestanding cooktop options.
 That’s because only the burners get hot, while the rest of the cooktop surface stays cool.
-As a a result, you’re less likely to burn yourself, or allow other items like kitchen towels to ignite.
+As a result, you’re less likely to burn yourself or allow other items like kitchen towels to ignite.